Drivers of Food Choice

-The purpose of the Drivers of Food Choice competitive grants program is to facilitate, synthesize and disseminate research to provide a deep understanding of the drivers of food choice among the poor in developing countries in South Asia and Sub-Saharan Africa that account for 90% of the global burden of undernutrition.
-DFC Projects also aim to strengthen country-level leadership in nutrition, and foster a global community of food-choice researchers.
+The purpose of the Drivers of Food Choice program is to facilitate, synthesize and disseminate research to provide a deep understanding of the drivers of food choice among the poor in developing countries.
+DFC projects also aim to strengthen country-level leadership in nutrition and foster a global community of food choice researchers.

 DFC Competitive Grants Program Research Portfolio

 The 8th annual Agriculture, Nutrition & Health Academy Week will take place from 19 to 30 June 2023, online and in Lilongwe, Malawi.
 The programme will feature online Learning Labs followed by a full hybrid conference in Lilongwe.
 We invite the global community of researchers and research users to participate in this event.